wp-plugins/gallery-shortcode-style-to-head/readme.txt

 = How do I reset the gallery CSS styles to default? =

 1. In WP admin, go to Settings > Media.
-2. Scroll down to "Modify gallery CSS style.'"
+2. Un-check the setting for "Disable gallery CSS in 'head'."
-3. Clear everything in the text field (so it's totally empty).
+3. Clear everything in the "Modify gallery CSS style" text field (so it's totally empty).
 4. Click "Save Changes."
 The styles will be reset to default.

 == Screenshots ==